bkase/fast-blog/src/kotlin.md

 * [Statically resolved extension functions!](https://kotlinlang.org/docs/reference/extensions.html)

-Extension functions allow you to add "methods" to objects.
+Extension functions in Kotlin allow you to add "methods" to objects.
 These are resolved statically so there is no performance overhead or runtime confusion.

 Extension functions even work on generic "primitives" like Functions or optional types.